 The house facade is a combination of exposed concrete and shou sugi ban- a rainscreen of wood that lets the facade breathe.
 Shou sugi ban is a traditional Japanese process of burning the surface of wood to make it rot-proof and bug-resistant.
 The wood color and texture reference vernacular Montauk architecture while articulating an iconic, crisp, modern form.
 The wood wraps into the interiors, framing the living spaces on the upper floor and cascading down the staircase to the family room.

-The clients wanted to reduce the use of air-conditioning, so we positioned windows and the central stairwell to take advantage of natural ventilation from prevailing winds.
-Shade from the large cantilevered roof over the "breezeway" terrace also helps to reduce solar heat gain from the sun's rays.
-The roof of the house conceals a photovoltaic array.
+The design seamlessly integrates several sustainable design strategies.
+The roof of the house conceals a large photovoltaic array with enough power storage to run the entire home.
+To reduce the use of air-conditioning, we positioned windows and the central stairwell to take advantage of natural ventilation from prevailing winds.
+Shade from the large cantilevered roof and the "breezeway" terrace also help to reduce solar heat gain from the sun's rays on both floors.

 STRUCTURAL Murray Engineering

 LIGHTING Christine Sciulli Light + Design